dialogueone-dev/IT-documentation/Product_documentations/visma_time/Projects/new_project.md

 6. Uncheck "Åben for alle medarbejdere" (unless the project should be accessible to all employees).
 7. Uncheck "Åben for alle aktiviteter."
 8. Select "Gem."

+Once the project is created, it will appear in the overview of all projects.

+> [!NOTE]
+> To make the overview of all projects as clear as possible, it is recommended to group projects by clients.
+This can be done by clicking on the "Kundenavn" column and selecting "Gruppér".